 How to provide objections

-If we want to prove that an argument’s conclusion is false, then we must prove that (a) a premise is probably false and (b) the conclusion is probably false.
+If we want to prove that a valid argument’s conclusion is false, then we must prove that (a) a premise is probably false and (b) the conclusion is probably false.
 If a valid argument provides us with a false premise, then it might have a false conclusion, so we need to show that it is probably false based on a new argument.
 However, a valid argument with true premises also have true conclusions.

 For example, consider the following argument: